Platinum Jubilee of Elizabeth II: Events leading up to June

 The Platinum Pudding competition was launched on 10 January 2022 by The Big Jubilee Lunch and Fortnum & Mason throughout the United Kingdom to find a pudding to celebrate the Jubilee.
 Five finalists were selected to prepare their creations for a judging panel, with the winning recipe being made available to the public at Big Jubilee Lunches during the Jubilee weekend.
 The winning recipe, by Jemma Melvin from Southport, is a lemon Swiss roll and Amaretti trifle.
 The winner was announced on 12 May in the BBC One documentary The Jubilee Pudding: 70 Years in the Baking, with the Duchess of Cornwall in attendance.

 On 4 February, pictures and footage taken two weeks earlier in Windsor Castle's Oak Room were released, featuring the Queen viewing memorabilia from this and prior jubilees.
 The display included a golden jubilee letter from a nine-year-old boy named Chris, titled A Recipe for a Perfect Queen, which includes ingredients of "jewels, posh gowns, loyalty, hard work, healthiness, and courage".
 On 5 February, the Queen hosted a reception at Sandringham House for volunteer groups, pensioners and members of the local Women's Institute group.
 At the reception, the Queen met Angela Wood, a former cookery student who helped create the original recipe for Coronation chicken in 1953.
 The Queen's Accession Day message was released later that evening.

-On Accession Day, Prime Minister Johnson, the Leader of the Opposition Sir Keir Starmer, the Archbishop of Canterbury and many others released statements congratulating the Queen.
+On Accession Day, Prime Minister Boris Johnson, the Leader of the Opposition Sir Keir Starmer, and the Archbishop of Canterbury Justin Welby were among notable figures releasing statements congratulating the Queen.
 Tributes were also paid by former British prime ministers.
 Outdoor billboards across the United Kingdom, including Piccadilly Circus, were lit up.
 Special services were held in cathedrals.
 In Exeter Cathedral, the choir sang an anthem written for Queen Elizabeth I by the 16th century English composer William Byrd.

 Gun salutes were held on 7 February, the anniversary of the accession.
 A 41-gun salute was fired by the King's Troop, Royal Horse Artillery in London's Green Park.
 At the Tower of London, the Honourable Artillery Company fired 62 rounds.
-A 21-gun salute was fired at Edinburgh Castle by 105 Regiment, Royal Artillery.
+A 21-gun salute was fired at Edinburgh Castle by 105th Regiment Royal Artillery.
 In Wales, a gun-salute was fired in the grounds of Cardiff Castle, organised by 160th (Welsh) Brigade.
-In Northern Ireland, the Reservists of 206 Ulster Battery Royal Artillery fired a 21-gun salute at Hillsborough Castle.
+In Northern Ireland, the Reservists of 206 (Ulster) Battery Royal Artillery fired a 21-gun salute at Hillsborough Castle.